tronprotocol/tron-docker/private_net/README.md

 **What docker-compose do?**

-Check the docker-compose.yml, the two container services use the same Tron image with different configurations.
+Check the docker-compose.yml, the two container services use the same TRON image with different configurations.

-- `ports`: Used in the tron_witness1 service are exposed for API requests to interact with the Tron private network.
+- `ports`: Used in the tron_witness1 service are exposed for API requests to interact with the TRON private network.

-- `command`: Used for Java-Tron image start-up arguments.
+- `command`: Used for java-tron image start-up arguments.
     - `-jvm` is used for Java Virtual Machine parameters, which must be enclosed in double quotes and braces. `"{-Xmx10g -Xms10g}"` sets the maximum and initial heap size to 10GB.
     - `-c` defines the configuration file to use.
     - `-d` defines the database file to use.
 By mounting a local data directory, it ensures that the block data is persistent.